mvanwinkleias/repo_layout_demo1/README.md

 Provided you're committing and pushing your code, you can share and get help!

-Also, I'll stress:  Don't let people complaining about how you do revision control impact committing.
+Also, I'll stress:  Don't let people discourage you from committing when you don't have a good commit message offhand.
 It's not nearly as bad as choosing between food and medication, but when in doubt:

 ```